 Since 2007, Iris Garcia has worked in the field of human rights and social change philanthropy, with extensive experience in grantmaking.
-As the Learning and Impact Program Officer, she coordinates Akonadi’s learning strategies and leads grants management.
+As Learning and Impact Program Officer, she coordinates Akonadi’s learning strategies and leads grants management.
 She also assists in the planning, development, and implementation of Akonadi Foundation’s Rapid Response grantmaking.

 Outside of work, you can find Iris at a local dance studio, studying various forms of global street dance.
 She believes deeply in the transformative power of dance and derives much joy from her dance community.